MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/paging-behaviors-and-ordering.md

 ### Ordering and multiple table queries

-Sometimes data is needed that spans multiple entities and must be queried with a table JOIN.
-In these cases, ordering can be included for both entities in the query.
+Sometimes data is needed that spans multiple tables and must be queried with a table JOIN.
+In these cases, ordering can be included for both tables in the query.
 Make sure to use at least one column with a unique ID per table to ensure the paging provides the best results.
 However, the query will be downgraded to legacy paging, where no paging cookie will be returned, in these